 Detachment and Entrapment

 Dostoevsky’s story is so rich in symbols and concepts that whether it is analyzed from the perspective of P-B or P-A it yields many insights into the human condition.
-From the perspective of P-B we can see how the institution of religion provided the context for the human struggle to find meaning in life.
+From the perspective of P-B we see how the institution of religion provided the context for the human struggle to find meaning in life.
 Meaning, however can be found only by succumbing to an illusion and repressing those aspects of human expression that did not fit the demands of the culture at large and the specific teachings of the church.
-P-A reveals the need to transcend the dysfunctional and self-destructive narrative, and construct a new worldview and assume a new identity.
-We can list several key characters and what they symbolize from each perspective.
+A P-A perspective reveals the need to transcend the dysfunctional and self-destructive narrative, construct a new worldview, and assume a new identity.
+Below are several key characters and what they symbolize from each perspective:

 Christ, ironically on the other hand, according to the Grand Inquisitor, threatens to undermine the Church’s work to lift the burden of free will from mankind.
 The irony here is two-fold in that the viewpoint of the Grand Inquisitor is more profound than Dostoevsky could have conceived.
 The Church according to the Inquisitor has accepted the temptations [the false-self survival strategy which is the basis for human unconsciousness] offered to Jesus by Satan.
 Since these temptations were rejected by Jesus who was also trying to get humanity to accept the free will and self-reliance essential to Self-realization, we find Jesus opposed to both the temptations of Satan and the Church.